 - 1 teaspoon lemon juice

-- In a large bowl, cream shortening and 1 cup sugar until light and fluffy.
+- In a mixing bowl, cream shortening and sugar.
 Beat in eggs and vanilla.
-Combine flour, salt and baking soda; gradually add to the creamed mixture and mix well.
+Combine flour, salt and baking soda; gradually add to the creamed mixture.
 Cover and refrigerate for 1 hour.

 Originally published as Apricot-Filled Cookies in Taste of Home August/September 2000, p44